instructure/canvas-lms/doc/api/data_services/md/static/data_service_introduction.md

 * How much time is required to submit an assessment?
 * If test-taking times are flexible, when do students submit their assessments?
-* How much time does it take to grade an assessment after a students submits it?
+* How much time does it take to grade an assessment after a student submits it?
 * How often are assessments being revised by instructors?
 * How often are instructors relying on external assessment content or re-using assessment content (imported via QTI) when building their assessments?

 ### User Sessions

-A session is a group of user interactions in the Canvas Learning Platform that take place within a given timeframe, e.g. a single session can contain multiple page views, submission events, discussion entries, and assignment content interaction.
+A session is a group of user interactions in the Canvas Learning Platform that takes place within a given timeframe, e.g. a single session can contain multiple page views, submission events, discussion entries, and assignment content interaction.
 We can think of a session as a container for the actions a user takes in Canvas.
 A single user can open multiple sessions.
 Those sessions can occur on the same day, or over several days, weeks, or months.
 Sessions are limited based on time limit.

 * What is my average user session duration?
 * Number of sessions by type of canvas user.